Ari-43/Support-Knowledge-Base/Misc.md

 2. Re-download OptiFine if it was extracted by a file archive tool
 3. Continue installing OptiFine as normal.
 If OptiFine still isn't opening with Java, it may be necessary to run [Jarfix](https://johann.loefflmann.net/downloads/jarfix.exe) again.
 4. If none of the previous steps worked, but Java installed sucessfully, the command line/a terminal emulator can be used to run the OptiFine installer.
 To do this, run `java -jar OptiFine_HD_U_ver.jar`, replacing "ver" with the OptiFine version.
-- Video Instructions for Windows: <br> https://youtu.be/_I0hl-i77AY
+- Video Instructions for Windows: https://youtu.be/_I0hl-i77AY

 <hr>